NVIDIA/TensorRT-LLM/docs/source/gpt_runtime.md

    instead of a just the last one),
  * `generationLogits`, is a tensor of values on the GPU (same datatype as the computation type) to store the logits for the generation.
-Its shape is `[batchSize, beamWidth, maxOutputLen-1, vocabSizePadded]`.
+Its shape is `[batchSize, beamWidth, maxOutputLen, vocabSizePadded]`.
 This buffer will only be filled in if the TensorRT engine was built with the `gather_all_token_logits` parameter enabled.
  * `onTokenGenerated`, is a callback function invoked in the generation loop to